 - Pipe Bending Process-Hot Bending vs Cold Bending

-Pipefitters Handbook explains all the important aspects of a pipefitters work.
+Pipefitters Handbook explains all the important aspects of a pipefitter’s work.
 This book is a ready reference to gain knowledge to work in the pipefitters trade.
-Even though on the job training is the main aspect of a pipefitters experience, but this pipefitters handbook is a good companion of a pipefitter.
-Various authors have shared their life long experiences to make the reader more knowledgeable and learn from the author’s viewpoint.
+Even though on-the-job training is the main aspect of a pipefitters experience, this pipefitters handbook is a good companion for a pipefitter.
+Various authors have shared their lifelong experiences to make the reader more knowledgeable and learn from the author’s viewpoint.

 Difference Between Plumber and Pipefitter